A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Spanish Christmas Drinks

-It goes back to the 19th century, and since then, it is one of the most respected Catalan drinks.
+It goes back to the 19th century, and since then, it has been one of the most respected Catalan drinks.

 If you’re in Catalonia, don’t forget to visit wineries near Barcelona to learn more about the winemaking process.